itversity/data-engineering-on-gcp/01 Getting Started with Data Engineering on GCP.md

 * We can manage GCP Services using CLI or SDK using all prominent programming languages such as Python, Java, etc.

 ## Signing up for GCP
+Let us make sure we signup for GCP using valid email id.
+Keep in mind that you are eligible for USD 300 credit which is valid for 3 months.

 ## Setup Google Cloud SDK
+Click [here](https://cloud.google.com/sdk/docs/install) to go to the instructions related to setting up gcloud CLI.

+## Configure Google Cloud SDK

 ## Overview of Analytics Services on GCP